 Republicans can't simply remove a Wisconsin Supreme Court justice

-Rep. Dan Knodl's 8th Senate District victory gives Republicans a two-thirds Senate majority, creating speculation about whether they could impeach Justice-elect Janet Protasiewicz.
+Rep. Dan Knodl's 8th Senate District victory gives Republicans a Senate supermajority, feeding speculation about an impeachment of Justice-elect Janet Protasiewicz.

 April 7, 2023

 Democrats celebrated the April 4 election of Milwaukee County Circuit Court Judge Janet Protasiewicz to the Wisconsin Supreme Court, cementing a 4-3 liberal court majority.
 But another election result fanned speculation that Republicans could topple that new majority by impeaching Protasiewicz.